tayphill13/TheBakery.Solution/README.md

 2. A code editor (Visual Studio Code, Atom, etc.)

 Acquire The Repo:
-1. Click the 'Clone or Download Button
+1. Click the 'Clone or Download Button at [Repo](https://github.com/tayphill13/TheBakery.Solution.git)
-2. Alternately, Clone via Bash/GitBash: `git clone {repo}`
+2. If cloning, Clone via computer's Command Line terminal: `git clone {repo url}`

 Editting the Code Base:
 1. Open the project in your code editor; with Bash, this is done by navigating to the project directory, then `code .`